Tutorial: Azure Active Directory single sign-on (SSO) integration with Benchling

 Click Set additional URLs and perform the following step if you wish to configure the application in SP initiated mode:

 In the Sign-on URL text box, type a URL using the following pattern:

 These values are not real.
 Update these values with the actual Identifier, Reply URL and Sign-on URL.
 Contact Benchling Client support team to get these values.
 You can also refer to the patterns shown in the Basic SAML Configuration section in the Azure portal.

 Benchling application expects the SAML assertions in a specific format, which requires you to add custom attribute mappings to your SAML token attributes configuration.
 The following screenshot shows the list of default attributes.
-Click Edit icon to open User Attributes dialog.

 Name Source Attribute FirstName user.givenname LastName user.surname user.mail

-On the Set up Single Sign-On with SAML page, In the SAML Signing Certificate section, click copy button to copy App Federation Metadata Url and save it on your computer.
+On the Set up single sign-on with SAML page, In the SAML Signing Certificate section, click copy button to copy App Federation Metadata Url and save it on your computer.

-Configure Benchling Single Sign-On
+Configure Benchling SSO

 To configure single sign-on on Benchling side, you need to send the App Federation Metadata Url to Benchling support team.
 They set this setting to have the SAML SSO connection set properly on both sides.

 In this section, a user called B.Simon is created in Benchling.
 Benchling supports just-in-time user provisioning, which is enabled by default.
 There is no action item for you in this section.
 If a user doesn't already exist in Benchling, a new one is created after authentication.